0xced/Chisel/README.md

 [![NuGet](https://img.shields.io/nuget/v/Chisel.svg?label=NuGet&logo=NuGet)](https://www.nuget.org/packages/Chisel/) [![Continuous Integration](https://img.shields.io/github/actions/workflow/status/0xced/Chisel/continuous-integration.yml?branch=main&label=Continuous%20Integration&logo=GitHub)](https://github.com/0xced/Chisel/actions/workflows/continuous-integration.yml)

 Chisel was born because some database drivers can't resist taking dependencies on cloud libraries.
-The [MongoDB driver](https://www.nuget.org/packages/MongoDB.Driver) depends on the ASW SDK for authentication with Identity and Access Management (IAM) and [Microsoft's SQL Server driver](https://www.nuget.org/packages/Microsoft.Data.SqlClient) depends on the Azure SDK for authentication with the Microsoft identity platform (formerly Azure AD).
+The [MongoDB driver](https://www.nuget.org/packages/MongoDB.Driver) (version 2.*) depends on the ASW SDK for authentication with Identity and Access Management (IAM) and [Microsoft's SQL Server driver](https://www.nuget.org/packages/Microsoft.Data.SqlClient) depends on the Azure SDK for authentication with the Microsoft identity platform (formerly Azure AD).

 Users have asked for separate NuGet packages for both MongoDB ([issue #4635](https://jira.mongodb.org/browse/CSHARP-4635)) and SqlClient ([issue #1108](https://github.com/dotnet/SqlClient/issues/1108)) but as of `MongoDB.Driver` 2.* and `Microsoft.Data.SqlClient` 5.* the cloud dependencies are unavoidable, even if MongoDB or SQL Server is used on premises (where cloud authentication is obviously not needed).

 > [!NOTE]
-> MongoDB should have the [AWS auth library in a separate package](https://jira.mongodb.org/browse/CSHARP-4911) for the 3.0 release of the driver.
+> Chisel is no longer needed starting with version 3.0.0 of the `MongoDB.Driver` package since AWS authentication has been moved into a new optional [MongoDB.Driver.Authentication.AWS](https://www.nuget.org/packages/MongoDB.Driver.Authentication.AWS) package.
+See [Version 3.0 Breaking Changes](https://www.mongodb.com/docs/drivers/csharp/current/upgrade/v3/#version-3.0-breaking-changes) for more information.

 Enter Chisel to remove those dependencies and save some precious megabytes.